How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 #1.
 Become an Expert at Your Style of Writing

-Do you recall what I mentioned at the beginning of this chapter?
+Do you recall what I mentioned in, Step #7 under, Writing Your First Blog Post?
 Most Bloggers write in a very informal, laid back style of conversational writing.
 Their readers are looking for authenticity in the blogger’s writing styles; the person that has been there, done that.

 Be Your Own Voice – Be an Authentic YOU!